 The "DORA metrics," developed by Google's DevOps Research and Assessment team, emerged from a five-year study of 31,000 developers.
-This research, published in the 2019 State of DevOps report, introduced four key engineering metrics for software delivery performance.
+This research, published in the 2019 State of DevOps report, introduced four key metrics for software delivery performance.
 A fifth was added in 2021.
+The DORA metrics have become one of software development's most prominent frameworks.
+In fact, many organizations who use DORA consider it synonymous with these key metrics.

 The problem?
 The DORA metrics only tell half the story.